James 'Sam' TeelDepartment: Marine Transportation

 Office: 218 Dismukes Hall

-Office Hours: [Throughout the week I am available for student meetings by appointment or just "drop in" if you see that I am at my desk.
-I can always be reached by email in order to set a meeting time.
-(M, W, TH,& F) are generally the best days to find me on campus. ]
+Office Hours: [Sept - Dec 2019 - Throughout the week I am available for student meetings in my upstairs office in Dismukes Hall. by appointment or just "drop in" if you see that I am at my desk.
+I'm on campus throughout the Fall 19 semester on M-Th, Friday I am checking emails regularly and am working at home or on campus but not in my office.
+I can always be reached by email in order to set a meeting time. ]

-Captain Teel is the senior lecturer on campus and for a number of years has represented the college as the Faculty Marshal at convocation and commencement ceremonies.
-His courses and interests touch on many aspects of the maritime industry; a primary focus has been on the use of marine simulation systems and experiential education.
-He has taught and lectured in England and Turkey as both a speaker and visiting Professor.
+In addition, Captain Teel is the senior lecturer on campus and for a number of years has represented the college as the Faculty Marshal at convocation and commencement ceremonies.
+His courses and interests touch on many aspects of the maritime industry; a primary focus has been on the use of marine technology simulation systems and experiential education.
+He has taught and lectured in England and Turkey as both a speaker and as a visiting professor.

 Captain Teel received his undergraduate degree from the Maine Maritime Academy with a major in Nautical Science and a minor in Humanities.
 He holds a Merchant Marine Master's license, unlimited tonnage, oceans.B.S., Maine Maritime Academy